botwiki/botwiki.org/content/resources/free-media.md

 - [The Digital Comic Museum](http://digitalcomicmuseum.com/) -- public domain Golden Age Comics
 - [Smithsonian](http://www.asia.si.edu/collections/edan/default.cfm) -- 40,000 works of Asian and American art, can be used for all non-commercial purposes
 - [New York Public Library Public Domain Images](http://digitalcollections.nypl.org/search/index?utf8=%E2%9C%93&keywords=&filters[rights][]=pd) -- exactly what it says :-)
+- [Project Apollo Archive](https://www.flickr.com/photos/projectapolloarchive/) -- "more than 8,400 high-resolution photographs taken by Apollo astronauts during trips to the moon"

 ### [¶](#free-videos){.pilcrow} Free videos {#free-videos}
 These are not always downloadable, but you can at least freely link to them.